Norwegian chef Henning Nordanger's take on American comfort food

 The Manual: "The Best Restaurants, Hotels, and Things to Do in the Catskills"

 2 Queens Honey, Aaron Burr Cider, Agrarian Feast, Anthill Farm, Beach Lake Bakery, Beaverkill Trout Hatchery, Campanelli's Poultry Farm, Catskill Brewery, Catskill Distilling Company, Eminence Road Farm Winery, Gorzynski Ornery Farm, Hudson Valley Harvest, Java Love, Lato Sud Farm, Prime Foods, Prohibition Distillery, Quails R Us, Somewhere in Time Farms, Tuthilltown Spirits, Willow Wisp Organic Farm

 OTHER LOCAL RECOMMENDATIONS

-9 River Road, The Arnold House, Bethel Woods Center for the Arts, Cafe Adella Dori, Callicoon Farmers' Market, The Callicoon Theater, The DeBruce, Delaware Valley Arts Alliance, Farm Arts Collective, Floating Farmhouse, Inn at Lake Joseph, The Laundrette, One Grand Books, Mildred's Lane, The North Branch Inn, The Outside Institute, Red Cottage, Red Rose Motel, The River Gallery, Stickett Inn, Sullivan County Visitors Association, Tusten Mountain Trail
+9 River Road, 1870 Roebling Inn on the Delaware, The Arnold House, Bethel Woods Center for the Arts, Cafe Adella Dori, Callicoon Farmers' Market, The Callicoon Theater, The DeBruce, Delaware Valley Arts Alliance, Farm Arts Collective, Floating Farmhouse, Inn at Lake Joseph, The Laundrette, One Grand Books, Mildred's Lane, The North Branch Inn, The Outside Institute, Red Cottage, Red Rose Motel, The River Gallery, Stickett Inn, Sullivan County Visitors Association, Tusten Mountain Trail

 Photos of restaurant interiors courtesy Escape Brooklyn.
 Archival photo courtesy Town of Cochecton.
 Henning's Local is located above Heinle's General Store, which was founded by William F. Heinle, opened in the late 1800s, and remained in the family for well over 100 years.